Thraka/thraka.github.io/source/docs/make-a-scrolling-console.md

 layout: docpage
 ---

-Because a console already supports the idea of a [render area](displaying-gameobjects-on-a-console-viewarea.md#use-a-render-area), you can combine it with a scroll bar to control what is shown on the render area.
+Because a console already supports the idea of a [ViewPort](displaying-gameobjects-on-a-console-viewarea.md#use-a-render-area), you can combine it with a scroll bar to control what is shown on the screen.
 These two items would effectively create a user controlled scrolling console.
-You could have this be a map that the user scrolls, or you can use this in a more "console" traditional sense where the user scrolls up/down to see the history of the console.
+You could have this become a map or even a more traditional "console" where the user scrolls up/down to see the history.

 This article will show how to create a scrollable-history console.

 ## Three consoles

-We're using three types of consoles to make a user-scrollable console: a normal `Console` which is the main display, a `ControlsConsole` for the scroll bar, and a `ConsoleContainer` to group it all together.
+We're using three types of consoles to make a user-scrollable console: a normal `Console` which is the main display, a `ControlsConsole` to host the scroll bar, and a `ConsoleContainer` to group it all together.

 Since the `ConsoleContainer` groups the main console and the scrolling part together, it will represent our new `ScrollingConsole` class.
 This class will define: